 The Cedar Creek Fall Section of Tamborine Mountain is amazing.
 Differing from the other five sections – there is no rainforest here – it is a stand out unique experience not to be missed.
 Whilst it is very small as far as bushwalks go, it is very big as an immersive nature experience.
-Pack a picnic and plan to stay for the day.
+Pack a picnic, and swimmers if you’re game, and plan to stay for the day.

 Location: Cedar Creek Falls Rd, Tamborine Mountain, QLD 4272